open-rmf/next_gen_prototype/discourse/traffic-management-interfaces.md

 the safe space available to the AMR will expand towards its goal and the costmap will be updated to reflect this.

-There is an `incremental_target` field inside of `TrafficCostmap.msg` that represents the furthest point along the plan that the AMR can travel without exiting its safe zone.
+There is an `incremental_target` field inside of [`SafeZone.msg`](https://github.com/open-rmf/next_gen_prototype/blob/main/rmf_prototype_msgs/msg/SafeZone.msg) that represents the furthest point along the plan that the AMR can travel without exiting its safe zone.
 Unlike the final plan destination, the target is always located inside the zero-cost area of the costmap so that the global planner of the AMR considers it to be reachable.